 St. Stephen's has been in the Lexington community since 1830.
 We have had 3 previous houses of worship prior to our current building.

-The first building was not only the first church in the town of Lexington, but the first in the community with a gallery.
+The first building was not only the first church in the town of Lexington, but the first in the community with a balcony.
 Around this building cluster memories both tender and tragic: tender and hallowed by reason of its connection with our Southern Seminary and the development of Lutheranism in S.C.; tragic because it was wantonly burned by vandals during Sherman's raid on Lexington in 1865.

 By 1870, a new house of worship was built and dedicated on the same spot as the previous one, in the corner of the present cemetery.
 It had two stories, a tower used as a narthex and a belfry with a spire.
 However, that structure too met the same fate as the first one.
 Old records of the era report that it "caught fire under mysterious circumstances" and was destroyed with some of the other buildings in Lexington in 1897.
 However, before this happened, a third worship structure, across the street from the first two and where our present sanctuary is now located, was already under construction.
 Since slow progress had been made on its construction, it was not ready when fire took out the second structure.
 The cornerstone for this third structure, a rock church, was laid on Tuesday, October 7, 1896, but it was not until 1900 that our congregation moved into its third worship facility.
 This beautiful stone structure served St. Stephen's for 57 years - until 1957, when it was torn down to make way for the sanctuary and educational building that continues to serve us today.